Are You Looking To Grow Your Social Media Following? Check Out These 10 Tips

 10. Take The Stress Out Of It

 Sticking to a consistent posting schedule helps keep your social media profiles fresh.
 If someone lands on your profile and sees that you haven’t posted anything in months, they won’t have much incentive to follow you.
-Explore our guide to social media scheduling tools for some free options.
+Explore our guide to free social media scheduling tools for a few options.
 As we mentioned in tip #4, using a scheduling tool doesn’t mean you can schedule all your posts for the month and forget about social media.
 It’s important to supplement your scheduled posts with timely updates and engagement with your followers.

 Social media holds a lot of promise for marketers, as users are spending more and more time on these platforms.
 It may take some trial and error to find what works best for your company’s social media profiles, but by following these tips, you can start building your following.
 For more social media tactics, read our guides to social media mistakes to avoid and how to get your content to go viral.